 Privacy and security are one of the primary reasons why I prefer iPhone powered by iOS.
-Whether it’s a particular app like Camera or important features such as Location Services, I make sure my stuff remain restricted.
+Whether it’s a particular app like Camera or important features such as Location Services, I make sure my stuff remains restricted.

 Restrictions let you block or limit access to specific apps and features on your iPhone or iPad.
 The “Parental Controls” has been designed to ensure you have the perfect control over your particular apps and things like In-App Purchase.
 Willing to enable Restrictions on your iOS device running iOS 11 or 10?
 Let me walk you through the simple steps!

 How to Turn on Restrictions in iOS 11 or iOS 10 on iPhone/iPad